JONSASSE/432-2018/slides/class12/README.md

 ### Key Materials

 - [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) above cover logistic regression on the Framingham data, and then linear regression with `ols` in the HERS trial.
 In the context of that `ols` fit, we'll be running multiple imputation.
+    + We discussed all of the slides in class today.
-- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) will be posted as soon as they are available.
+- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class12) are now posted.

 ## Announcements Before Class 12